lambdablocks/lambdablocks/docs/tutorial.rst

 If you're using Debian, Ubuntu, or a system of this family, the required dependencies should all be available in your package manager::

-   apt install python3 python3-venv libyaml-dev
+   sudo apt install python3 python3-venv libyaml-dev

 If you're not using Debian or a Debian-based system, be sure to install Python 3 and the development headers of ``libyaml``, this is